afunnydev/tinysociety/content/articles/2018-06-28-what-to-look-for-in-a-tiny-house-plan.md

     So you’re ready to build your Tiny House, or to have someone build it for you.
 Where to start?
 As the saying goes, you need a vision before you can create the reality.
 This is where your Tiny House plan comes in.
-  image: "/img/what-to-look-for-in-a-tiny-house-plan-square.jpg"
+  image: /img/what-to-look-for-in-a-tiny-house-plan-square.jpg
 likes: '64'
-i18nlanguage: en
-overlay: true
-menuid: articles
 categories:
   - Tiny houses
   - Tiny cabins
+i18nlanguage: en
+menuid: articles
 ordre: 0
 draft: false
 noindex: false